 It’s fair to say though, trout aren’t always an easy fish to catch and fooling the larger specimens requires stealth, patience and intelligence – along with the right lures, bait, rods and reels.

 If you are interested in learning how to fish for trout, we are providing all the info an angler needs to learn about trout fishing for beginners and how to catch these fish in their local waters.

 Table of Contents

-Trout are found in clean, clear and cool (50–60 °F or 10–16 °C) lakes, rivers and streams.
+These fish are found in clean, clear and cool (50–60 °F or 10–16 °C) lakes, rivers and streams.
 That typically means northern and southern latitudes well away from the tropics, although they can be found in the very highest mountain regions closer to the equator, such as in Ecuador or Peru.

-The US has excellent trout fishing throughout from the Rockies to the Pacific Northwest and even California and Nevada.
+The US has excellent trout fishing throughout from the Rockies to the Pacific Northwest and even in California and Nevada.
 There’s also great trout fishing in the northeast in New York, Vermont, Michigan and New Hampshire and right down into North Carolina.
 A little further afield, Alaska is a top destination for wild trout and salmon fishing.

 Top trout fishing states and a signature water or two in each are listed below:

 - Montana (Bighorn River, Blackfoot River)

 - Idaho (Henry’s Fork River)